A Foodcentric Life

 Sally Cameron

 Homemade granola is the best!
 Crunchy, golden, and fresh.
-For a gluten-free purchase gluten-free oats.
-For the many options on dried fruit read the post.
-Golden berries are low sugar and sweet-tart but use what you like.
+For gluten-free purchase gluten-free oats.
+For dried fruit options see notes below.
+Skip all fruit if reducing sugar.

 5 from 2 votes